Generation & Spatial Topology Screening

 Why It Matters Commercially

-Layout decisions strongly influence CAPEX, installation strategy, and system feasibility.
+Spatial configuration decisions strongly influence project CAPEX, installation strategy, operational performance and long-term engineering feasibility.

 This is where: